dmeister/blog/_posts/2020-05-25-effective-java.md

 ### Item 7: Eliminate obsolete object references

-*[2/5]* In C++ we think much more about object lifetimes, so many this is obvious to a C++ developer, but just a couple of weeks ago I had to read the code of a hand-written container class (where 'std::vector' should just have been used) which didn’t call the destructor on clear().
+*[2/5]* In C++ we think much more about object lifetimes, so many this is obvious to a C++ developer, but just a couple of weeks ago I had to read the code of a hand-written container class (where `std::vector` should just have been used) which didn’t call the destructor on clear().

 ### Item 8: Avoid finalizers and cleaners